Ivan-Dosev/ZKBridge/README.md

-# NeoX - Cross-Chain Token Bridge
+# ZKBridge - Cross-Chain Token Bridge

 ## Overview

-NeoX is a decentralized application (dApp) that allows users to seamlessly swap tokens across multiple blockchains.
-With a focus on security and user experience, NeoX leverages Zero-Knowledge Proofs (ZKPs) to ensure that transactions are both private and verifiable.
+ZKBridge is a decentralized application (dApp) that allows users to seamlessly swap tokens across multiple blockchains.
+With a focus on security and user experience, ZKBridge leverages Zero-Knowledge Proofs (ZKPs) to ensure that transactions are both private and verifiable.

 ## Environment Setup